 An SSD benefit is a frequent type of benefit sought from the SSA.
 The benefit covers millions of previous associates across the United States that have become disabled.
 The benefit amount obtained from the SSD is based on the applicant’s income prior to disability and the applicant’s employment record.

 These benefits apply to children between the ages of 18 and 22.
 The children should be currently suffering from a disability.
 They could qualify for a parent’s disability insurance benefits if a parent is deceased or currently receiving SSD or retirement benefits from the Social Security Program.

 If a widow or widower over the age of 50 becomes disabled within seven years of a spouse’s death, they might be able to obtain the benefits.
 The widow(er) must have been married to the deceased for at least ten years to be considered.

 Eligibility for Social Security Disability Benefits

 If you do not meet these criteria or the other criteria listed on the SSA’s list of disabling medical conditions that qualify for SSD, do not worry!
-You may still be approved for benefits if you meet the agency’s other criteria.
+If you meet other criteria, you could still be approved for benefits.

 When you decide to apply for Social Security Disability, you can complete the application online or at a local SSA office.
 During the application process, the Social Security Association will review your application to ensure you meet technical requirements.
-Once you pass this stage, your application is handed to the Alabama Disability Determination Services, who makes the final decision.
+Once you pass this stage, your application is handed to the Alabama Disability Determination Services.
+That office makes the final decision.

-About seventy percent of first-time Social Security applicants receive a claim denial.
-These denials are often easily appealed with the assistance of a disability attorney, who understands the process and laws.
-With Mystayer Law Firm, our attorney’s can help you fill out an initial application as well as appeal a denial.
-For more information, schedule an appointment with our skilled attorneys today and we will begin to build your case!
+About 70% of first-time Social Security applicants receive a claim denial.
+These denials can be easily appealed with the assistance of a social security and disability attorney, who understands the process and laws.
+With Mystayer Law Firm, our attorneys can help you fill out an initial application as well as appeal a denial.
+For more information, schedule an appointment with our skilled social security and disability attorneys today, and we will begin to build your case!